edgexfoundry/edgex-docs/docs_src/design/ucr/Microservice-Authentication.md

   the outbound request shall be authenticated.

-- Authentication shall work in the context of bare-metal deployments, snap-based deployments, docker-based deployments, and Kubernetes-based deployments.
+- Authentication shall work in the context of bare-metal deployments, docker-based deployments, and Kubernetes-based deployments.

 This UCR does not prescribe what layer in the software stack performs authentication.